 ALL PERFORMANCES AT MEMPHIS JEWISH COMMUNITY CENTER

 Description: Little Dorothy Gale of Kansas, like so many girls her age, dreams of what lies over the rainbow.
-One day a twister hits her farm and carries her away overthe rainbow to another world.
-Come join Dorothy, the Scarecrow, the Tinman, the Cowardly Lion and Toto as they travel the universe of Dorothy’s imagination.
+One day a twister hits her farm and carries her away over the rainbow to another world.
+Come join Dorothy, the Scarecrow, the Tinman, the Cowardly Lion and many other colorful characters as they travel the universe of Dorothy’s imagination.

 Description: Immortalized onstage and screen by Anne Bancroft and Patty Duke, this classic tells the story of Annie Sullivan and her student, blind and mute Helen Keller.
 The Miracle Worker dramatizes the volatile relationship between the lonely teacher and her charge.
 Trapped in a secret, silent world, unable to communicate, Helen is violent, spoiled, almost sub-human and treated by her family as such.
 Only Annie realizes that there is a mind and spirit waiting to be rescued from the dark, tortured silence.